StratifyLabs/StratifyBlog/content/device/2019-08-05-Callbacks-in-Cpp.md

   void *arg);
 ```

-The `start_routine` is a callback, and `arg` is an arbitrary value that gets passed to `start_routine`.
-The following class shows how a method can be executed in the current thread or a new one.
+The `start_routine` is a callback and `arg` is a value passed to `start_routine`.
+The following class shows how a member function can be executed in the current thread or a new one.

 ```cpp
 #include <pthread.h>